 - Don’t get seduced: Every additional feature, target user demographic or use case increases complexity and cost non-linearly and should be ruthlessly discarded unless it can prove itself.

 What about you?
-Are you guilty of expanding the reach of your product before proving out its success in its core area?
+Are you guilty of expanding the reach of your product before proving out its success or do you have a razor-sharp focus on the core value?